 MGC #13 Horticulture/Design Display – Award of Merit for a display of Horticulture and or Design in a public building such as a library, art center, museum, city hall, etc. (Formerly Holland Garden Club)

-- A new display on a monthly basis throughout the year.
-First Place in each size group $25.00.
+- New display on a monthly basis throughout the year.

-- Best Decorated Holiday Tree by a Club/or Club Member with a theme that furthers NGC/MGC goals and objectives and is displayed in public for community awareness.
-Attach photos—one showing the whole decorated tree and close ups of the decorations and give a brief descriptions of those decorations.
+- Best Decorated Holiday Tree or Greenery from the previous year holiday.
+Containers with live greens by a Club/or Club Member with a theme that furthers NGC/MGC goals and objectives and is displayed in public for community awareness.
+Attach photos—one showing the decorated tree or greenery and close ups of the decorations and give a brief descriptions of those decorations.

-- Best Decorated Holiday Tree by Youth or Junior Garden Club with a theme that furthers NGC/MGC goals and objectives and is displayed in public for community awareness.
+- Best Decorated Holiday Tree by Youth with a theme that furthers NGC/MGC goals and objectives and is displayed in public for community awareness.
 Attach photos—one showing the whole decorated tree and close up of the decorations with a short note about their tree.

 - Create a DVD from a (make-and-take) workshop for making environmentally-friendly holiday tree decorations using naturally-occurring materials.

-Michigan Award of Merit to a small, medium and large, and ex-large member garden club which has made the most significant contribution in providing, planning, for one of the following completed projects: commercial property, church, hospital, library, civic center, park, waterfront, other.
+MGC#6 Michigan Award of Merit to a small, medium and large garden club which has made the most significant contribution in providing, planning, for one of the following completed projects: commercial property, church, hospital, library, civic center, park, waterfront, other.

 MGC#7 Photography – Michigan Award of Merit to the club or individual member which presents the best set of 5 vertical or horizontal 5”x7” color prints suitable for use by Michigan Gardens Clubs, Inc. on MGC’s Website or other promotional uses, photographer will be credited.
 Entry should be accompanied by a typewritten commentary keyed to pictures.
 Plant material in artistic designs as well as prominent trees or plants should be identified using common and botanical names.
-Photos will be retained by Michigan Garden Clubs, Inc. Submit entries in an envelope, put one copy of the application inside with the photos and the commentary describing photos and plant identification, glue the second copy of the Application on the outside of the envelope.
+Photos will be retained by Michigan Garden Clubs, Inc. Submit entries in a 5″x7″ envelope.
+Put the application, photos and the commentary describing photos and plant identification inside the envelope.
 (No Book of Evidence or Summary needed)

-MGC #10 Educational Articles – Michigan Award of Merit to a club, or group of clubs having the most outstanding 13 consecutive weeks of high-caliber educational articles on various aspects of gardening published by a newspaper.
+MGC #10 Educational Articles – Michigan Award of Merit to a club, or group of clubs having the most outstanding 13 consecutive weeks of high-caliber educational articles on various aspects of gardening published by print or on social media or their club or district.
 Must use the MGC by-line; must have 5 or more members participating in writing articles.
-Dated copies of articles must accompany presentation.
+Dated copies of articles must accompany application.

 MGC #11 Feature Article – Michigan Award of Merit for the best feature article of approximately 1000 words by an individual member of a Michigan Garden Club published in a newspaper or periodical other than MGC Newsletter.